OfflineIMAP/offlineimap.github.io/_doc/backups.md

 * **Filesystem snapshots**

   Snapshoting at filesystem level is the best because the Maildir format allows really fast snapshots (< 1s) with very few disk usage overhead.
   If you don't have a free partition on a hard drive, create a new file to write the filesystem.
-The downside is that the performance is not the best possible.
+In this case the performance is not the best.

-  > This is the recommended method, and the one I use.
+  > This is the recommended method.

 * **Content trackers**